 Conclusion

-Vinegar soak works on mild cases of infections but if you’re in doubt about your current situation, always seek medical advice before the condition gets worse.
+Vinegar soak works on mild cases of infections, but if you’re in doubt about your current situation, always seek medical advice before the condition gets worse.
 The significant advantage of vinegar soak is its convenience, affordability, and easy home remedy.
 Prescription treatments are created to fight fungal infections more effectively.